 Each Weblate container has defined role using WEBLATE_SERVICE environment variable.
 Please follow carefully the documentation as some of the services should be running just once in the cluster and the ordering of the services matters as well.

 You can find example setup in the docker-compose repo as docker-compose-split.yml.

 Docker environment variables

-Many of Weblate's Configuration can be set in the Docker container using environment variables:
+Many of Weblate's Configuration can be set in the Docker container using the environment variables described below.